jason-ezenwa/jason-ezenwa/README.md

 # Projects

-👨🏾‍💻 I have gained practical experience in building responsive and accessible websites and web applications.
+👨🏾‍💻 I have practical experience in building responsive and accessible web applications.
 Some notable projects include:

 - Zen: A modern fintech application that allows users to manage multi-currency wallets, exchange currencies, and access virtual card services such as creation, funding, and transaction tracking.
 It integrates with Maplerad and Paystack, and is built with TypeScript, Next.js, Node.js, and MongoDB.
 You can access the hosted API here: try-zen-finance.vercel.app